hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Cloud Code.md

 ## Introduction

-The *Configurator > Cloud Code* page lists all the potential interception points that Cloud Code can be bound to, and has a JavaScript editor where you can write your interception code.
+The *Configurator > Cloud Code* page lists all the potential interception points that Cloud Code can be bound to in the *Scripts* panel and has a JavaScript editor where you can write your interception code.

 ### Scripts

-The *Scripts* section is split into ten sub-categories, which are further explained in the [sections](#Script Categories) below.
+The *Scripts* section is split into separate categories, which are [further explained](#Scripts Categories) below.
+You can expand a category to select an individual item to which you want to attach your Cloud Code script, such as an Event or Request.

 ![](img/CloudCode/17.png)